 3] THE HORSEMEN

 Just to clarify, Apocalypse is not only ridiculous he is also absolutely terrible.
 This point is different from the one above, although – as I explained above it is ridiculous to need four horse men when you are the most powerful mutant ever.
 This point is about how useless and ridiculous the four horse men are.
 Taking each of the four horse men individually – Psylocke is absolutely wasted and I don’t think she says more than ten lines in the entire movie.
 Magneto is just there, so he can fill in the trend of him being the villain without being the villain – especially after they just give him the same background we have seen all the time (he got married had a kid, and something went wrong).
-Angel is there just to die, and Storm is just there and everyone is just waiting for him to turn on Apocalypse.
+Angel is there just to die, and Storm is just there and everyone is just waiting for her to turn on Apocalypse.
 Ultimately, making all the horsemen ridiculous.

 4] SO JEAN?

 Jean and the entire X-Men are ridiculous is this follow-up.
-Mystique runs the X-Men; for reasons, Jean and Cyclops hog the spotlight for the younger X-Men and they ruin the timeline (we’ll get to that though).
+Mystique runs the X-Men; for reasons.
+Jean and Cyclops hog the spotlight for the younger X-Men and they ruin the timeline (we’ll get to that though).
 But, what I find ridiculous is the complete control Jean has of the phoenix at the end of the movie just to set up the forthcoming X-Men: Dark Phoenix.
 Funny enough, based on the reception I heard from people reading the apparent leaked scripts I don’t have much faith that the actual follow up will be any less ridiculous than this or than X-Men 3: The Last Stand (I haven’t read the leaks because why would you want to ruin that for yourself?)

 5] WAIT..
 WHAT?